reactjs/react.dev/beta/src/content/apis/react/Component.md

 </Sandpack>

-A class component's `render` method is similar to a regular [function component.](/learn/your-first-component#defining-a-component) It also needs to return JSX and should be [written as a pure function.](/learn/keeping-components-pure) However, you can't call any Hooks (such as [`useState`](/apis/react/useState)) inside a class.
+Note that Hooks (functions starting with `use`, like [`useState`](/apis/react/useState)) are not supported inside class components.

 <Pitfall>

-We don't recommend to define newly written components as classes.
-[See the alternatives.](#migrating-a-simple-component-from-a-class-to-a-function)
+We recommend to define components as functions instead of classes.
+[See how to migrate.](#migrating-a-simple-component-from-a-class-to-a-function)

 </Pitfall>